mackeylab/bids_ppc_scripts/heudiconv/README.md

 **Note**: If you get an error about `conflicting StudyInstanceUID`, see [here](https://github.com/mackeylab/bids_ppc_scripts/utilities).

-**Troubleshooting:** If you get an error about `TraitSpec` not matching, try deleting the subject folder in the hidden `/data/picsl/mackey_group/CBPD/CBPD_bids/.heudiconv` folder and reconverting.
+**Troubleshooting:** If you get an error about `TraitSpec` not matching, try deleting the subject's folder in the hidden `/data/picsl/mackey_group/CBPD/CBPD_bids/.heudiconv/CBPDxxx` folder and reconverting.
+You will also need to delete this subject folder any time you want to reconvert a subject with different settings, as otherwise Heudiconv will use the saved settings in that folder.

 See heudiconv [tutorials](https://heudiconv.readthedocs.io/en/latest/tutorials.html).